-B.5 In the City Centre, GCP's City Access project is Bus services across the city centre incur substantial Report to GCP Executive Board, 18

-proposing measures to reduce reliance on car delays due to traffic congestion and the layout of city March 2021

-travel and free up the city centre's congested streets.
-Significant reallocation of road space to active

-road space, to run better public transport travel and buses alongside on-street parking

-services. management measures will be required to improve bus

-The objectives of the City Access scheme journey times.

-complement the C2C project by seeking

-to improve conditions for sustainable

-transport within the City Centre, thereby

-benefitting users of the C2C scheme

-either through improved journey times

-for public transport or better connectivity

-to pedestrians and cyclists.

-City Access will also complement C2C by

-providing an alternative to car journeys

-for trips from new developments served

-by the scheme.
+B.5 In the City Centre, GCP's City Access proposing measures to reduce relian travel and free up the city centre's or road space, to run better public transervices.
+The objectives of the City Access complement the C2C project by to improve conditions for sustai transport within the City Centre benefitting users of the C2C sch either through improved journe for public transport or better cot to pedestrians and cyclists.
+City Access will also complement providing an alternative to car ju for trips from new development by the scheme. delays due to traffic congestion and the layout of city streets.
+Significant reallocation of road space to active travel and buses alongside on-street parking management measures will be required to improve bus journey times. eeking able thereby me times nectivity C2C by urneys Report to GCP Executive Board, 18 March 2021 -- -- ---

-B.6 On 31st October 2018 the CPCA Board agreed Arup has undertaken a high-level review of route options Cambridgeshire and Peterborough that the C2C scheme should be progressed by and concluded that: Combined Authority CAM Expert and concluded that: The process undertaken to date to determine the route is robust and the optimal solution for the corridor is confirmed; The route is reclassified as a CAM route to serve the wider network, and not an independent guided busway corridor; The vehicle operating along the A428 corridor will comply with the principles of the CAM; The route will continue to be designed to align and integrate with the overarching CAM network, comprising one of the phases of the CAM network; and Options for mitigating the impact of the scheme at West Fields and Coton will be incorporated into scheme design for the SOBC.
+B.6 On 31st October 2018 the CPCA Board agreed that the C2C scheme should be progressed by the GCP as an essential first phase of developing proposals for the CAM.
+They accepted the independent review of alignment between the C2C scheme and the CPCA plans for a CAM, undertaken by consultants Arup and commissioned by the CPCA in 2018.
+Arup has undertaken a high-level review of route options and concluded that: The process undertaken to date to determine the route is robust and the optimal solution for the corridor is confirmed; The route is reclassified as a CAM route to serve the wider network, and not an independent guided busway corridor; The vehicle operating along the A428 corridor will comply with the principles of the CAM; The route will continue to be designed to align and integrate with the overarching CAM network, comprising one of the phases of the CAM network; and Options for mitigating the impact of the scheme at West Fields and Coton will be incorporated into scheme design for the SOBC.
+Cambridgeshire and Peterborough Combined Authority CAM Expert Advice A428 Report.
+Arup, October 2018 ----- --- --- ---